e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 A status list can be used for other purposes, not only revocation.
 For example, suspension of a credential is also supported.
 The lists are an efficient method for storing and distributing information, as they can encompass numerous credentials, with each occupying just one _bit_ in the list.

-**Trust registries:** The team detected no currently established standards or practical implementations for trust registries.
+**Trust registries:** The e-ID team detected no currently established standards or practical implementations for trust registries.

 ###	Other Candidates
-The following is a list of further technologies related to the field of SSI, which could turn out to be candidates for technical implementations and were reviewed by the e-ID Team.
+The following is a list of further technologies related to the field of SSI, which could turn out to be candidates for technical implementations and were reviewed by the e-ID team.
 They merit mentioning, even if they do not play a role in proposed scenarios.

 #### KERI
 KERI (Key Event Receipt Infrastructure) is a distributed key and identity management system that is sometimes proposed as a possible base layer for SSI systems.
 It does not rely on distributed ledgers but claims to provide similar security guarantees.
 KERI has not been used a lot in practice so far.
 GLEIF, the Global Legal Entity Identifier Foundation, is the first organization to have started using KERI.